 Contender: Nicky Spinks

 For her attempt on the Fell Record, her two main planned additions were Fleetwith Pike and Sand Hill.
-Grisedale Pike could also be included if time allowed.
+There was also a tentative plan to include Grisedale Pike if time allowed.

-Spinks gained time over the initial northern fells, perhaps because Stentiford had completed them in the dark.
-Dawn broke over this leg, bringing what would be a hot day.
-She flew down the parachute route off Blencathra, arriving in Threlkeld 25 minutes up on the schedule.
+Going clockwise, dawn broke over the first leg, bringing what would be a hot day.
+Nicky gained time over the initial northern fells, perhaps because Stentiford had completed them in the dark.
+She then flew down the parachute route off Blencathra, arriving in Threlkeld 25 minutes up on the schedule.

-However, at the end of the short leg five, some confusion with the pacing team meant that the wrong descent line was taken from Robinson to Newlands Hause (presumably over the marsh rather than the quicker way down).
-This clearly frustrated an already-tired Spinks and led to the conclusion that there would be insufficient time to include Grisedale Peak, the potential 65th peak.
+At the end of the short leg five over the Newlands fells, some confusion with the pacing team meant that the wrong descent line was taken from Robinson to Newlands Hause (presumably over the marsh rather than the quicker way down).
+This clearly frustrated an already-tired Spinks and led her to conclude that there would be insufficient time to include Grisedale Peak, the potential 65th peak.

 The decision to omit was confirmed during the final leg, with just Sand Hill added.
 It was a difficult leg, but Nicky was still able to run in to Stair.
 In the end, she was comfortably within the 24 hours.